 Disclosure: this post may contain affiliate links.
 As an Amazon Affiliate, I may earn from qualifying purchases made using the links below at no cost to you.
 You can read my full disclaimer here.

-This reading list includes travel memoirs, historical-themed novels, plus masterpieces of Italian authors that were translated to English for the whole world to appreciate.
-Whatever floats your boat, all these books set in Italy will have you learning about Italian culture, architecture, food, and all that good stuff, without ever leaving your home.
-Trust me, I’m actually Italian myself! *makes the pinecone hand gesture*.
+This reading list includes travel memoirs, historical novels, and masterpieces of Italian authors that were translated into English for the whole world to read and love.
+Whatever floats your boat, these books set in Italy will have you learning about Italian culture, architecture, food, and all that good stuff, without ever leaving your home.

 1. “Under the Tuscan Sun” by Frances Maye